zackhanni/soundslikesoma/_services/03-podcast-voiceover.md

 - Professional Engineer to Record and Monitor your Podcast

-- Vocal Leveling, Equalization and Exporting within 1-2 busines days.
+- Podcast editing - Vocal Leveling, Equalization and Exporting within 1-2 busines days.

 Optional add-ons: